Ulemosaurus (Greek for "Ulema River lizard"); pronounced oo-LAY-moe-SORE-us

 Dense skull; large, squat body

-Like other large therapsids ("mammal-like reptiles") of the late Permian period, Ulemosaurus was a squat, splay-footed, extremely slow reptile that was completely unthreatened by the more agile predators that only evolved tens of millions of years later.
+Like other large therapsids ("mammal-like reptiles") of the late Permian period, Ulemosaurus was a squat, splay-footed, extremely slow reptile that went completely unthreatened by the more agile predators that only evolved tens of millions of years later.
 This bull-sized creature was distinguished by its extremely thick skull, a sign that males may have head-butted one another for dominance within the herd.
 While its bulky body points to a herbivorous diet, some paleontologists believe Ulemosaurus (and other large therapsids) may have been opportunistically omnivorous, basically eating anything it could hope to digest.